Statistical Validation and Photometric Characterization of the Hot Jupiter Candidate TOI 7475.01: Data Availability

 \section{Data Availability}

 The TESS data presented in this paper can be obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute (STScI).
 The specific data products used (Sector 91) are publicly available under the target TIC 376866659.
+The analysis pipeline is publicly available at \url{https://github.com/biesro/TESS-TOI-7475.01-Validation}.